istadem2077/eduke32/README.md

   $ make
   ```
 Then you'll get 2 new files: eduke32 and mapster32.
 You will have to put original DUKE3D.GRP from game or any compatible data file.
+Put it to $HOME/.config/eduke32/
 Also you can get [SoundFonts](https://github.com/wrightflyer/SF2_SoundFonts) for this port, as it can improve sound.
+Put it to one of the HOME directories, for example to $HOME/Music.